fac18/safe-space/README.md

 ### For users

-Reporting can be a very difficult and this app hopes to make it less daunting experience by asking specific questions
+Reporting can be very difficult and potentially triggering thing to do, and this app hopes to eliminate barriers to entry and make it a slightly less daunting experience by guiding users through with questions

 ### For the MU

-The qualitative nature of the data and human resource required to process and understand it means the MU are not able to gain a sense of overall trends or collate data to enable them to raise awareness or identify and work with specific venues that may be areas of vulnerability.
+The current process where the MU recieve reports by email means that they are working with a lot of qualitative information .
+They are unable to gain a sense of overall trends or collate data effectively to enable them to raise awareness or identify and work with specific venues that may be areas of vulnerability etc

 ## Solution

-A mobile and desktop friendly website survey that allows those within the music industry to report their incidents of harassment in the format of a multi-step form.
+A mobile and desktop friendly website survey that allows those within the music industry to report their incidents of harassment in the format of a multi-step form

-Buy using input fields they’re guided through information to provide and have the option to leave longer answers.
+By using input fields - radio buttons, checkboxes and text fields - users are guided through the information to provide and have the option to leave longer answers

 ## Installation